Intro

 Correlation between Mg II and Lyα lines in LzLCS

 1. Acceleration of quasar outflows observed in SDSS J1042+1646.
-The top and bottom panels show observations of quasar outflows from the 2011 and 2017 epochs, respectively.
-We used the Hubble Space Telescope/Cosmic Origin Spectrograph to capture these data, which are displayed as black histograms with error bars in gray.
+Quasar OutflowsHST/COSBAL AccelerationAGN Feedback Question: Can quasar broad absorption line (BAL) outflows show measurable acceleration over human timescales?
+Approach: We used the Hubble Space Telescope/Cosmic Origin Spectrograph to observe quasar outflows in SDSS J1042+1646.
+The top and bottom panels show observations from the 2011 and 2017 epochs, respectively.
+The data are displayed as black histograms with error bars in gray.
 Gaussian fits for the strong ionic absorption troughs are shown in green and blue, while the sum of the model fits is represented in red.
 Prominent Galactic ISM absorption lines are marked in orange.
-Comparison of the two epochs reveals an average acceleration of 480 km s\(^{-1}\) yr\(^{-1}\) (1.52 cm s\(^{-2}\)) in the quasar's rest frame— the largest broad absorption line (BAL) acceleration recorded at that time!
+Takeaway: Comparison of the two epochs reveals an average acceleration of 480 km s\(^{-1}\) yr\(^{-1}\) (1.52 cm s\(^{-2}\)) in the quasar's rest frame—the largest broad absorption line (BAL) acceleration recorded at that time!
 For more details, see Xu et al. 2020b.

 Quasar outflow acceleration